zon-dev/zinc/README.md

 Zinc is a framework written in pure Zig with a focus on high performance, usability, security, and extensibility.

+**:construction: It's still under development.
+Built on std.
+Not the fastest zig frame in the universe, but fast enough.**

 A basic example:
 ```zig
 const zinc = @import("zinc");